When assigning reasons to downtime events, downtime reporting is more consistent and more useful with a smaller list of down reasons.

 We recommend capturing up to 25 down reasons (even if you have the capability to capture more reasons).
 There are two big benefits to categorizing a relatively small number of down reasons:

 In the Pareto chart example below, this plant has defined a large number of down reasons.
-As a result their down losses are spread across all the available reasons, and there isn’t a clear indication for where they should focus:
+As a result, their down losses are spread across all the available reasons, and there isn’t a clear indication of where they should focus:

 To reduce the number of down reasons, capture detailed down reasons at the constraint.
 Do not attempt to create reasons for every machine.
 Instead, capture a single reason code for each non-constraint machine.
 Consider this process with four machines:

 If a machine that’s not the constraint is causing the constraint to stop, temporarily add a couple of reason codes at this machine to track the problem until it is fixed.

 By focusing on the constraint you reduce the number of down reasons, and focus the team on the machine that has the biggest impact to productivity.

 Many engineers want to capture the root cause of machine stops.
 Unfortunately, very few operators can consistently and correctly identify the root cause of a machine stop, which in turn creates poor data.